Development

 API_SECRET_KEY # SCREAMING_SNAKE_CASE for constants

-Best Used For: Python variables/functions, Ruby code, database table/column names, environment variables, and configuration files.
+Best used for: Python variables and functions, Ruby code, database table and column names, environment variables, and config files.

 3. camelCase (First Letter Lowercase)

-camelCase capitalizes the first letter of each word except the first:
+camelCase capitalizes the first letter of each word except the first one:

 userProfileData